TriHardspace/fileuploader/README.md

 # File-Uploader
-A simple PHP file uploader service, powered by Bootstrap.
-This project is currently hosted at https://files.icurriculum.co/.
+A simple PHP file uploader service.

-## How to use.
+## How to deploy
 1. Make sure PHP is enabled on your web server of choice.
 2. Change `https://your_host_here.com` in `fileupload.php` to the url of your host.
 3. Copy the project files to your webserver.